JEF655045/motion-design/README.md

 # motion-design

 ### Introduction
-The works utilize anime.js library to construct transition animation design.
-This work credits for School of Design in Carnegie Mellon University
+These works utilize [anime.js](http://anime-js.com) open source javascript library to construct transition animation design.
+There will be 8 examples below to illustrate differnent ways of utilizing the library.

 ### Transform Object
+![]

 ##### Circle
 ##### Rectangle